-Of course, there was entertainment.
-On the NORDRAG it was quite comical.
-If you went to the pictures, you took your own chair and if the projectionist got the three reels of the film and if he got them in the right order it was lucky!
-It was quite comical actually.
-There wasn’t much connection with the beach.
-Anyone who came out without a newspaper was castigated.
+We had entertainment.
+On the NORDRAG it was quite comical because if you went to the pictures you took your own chair and if the projectionist got the three reels of film in the right order it was lucky!
+There wasn’t much connection with the beach and anyone who came out without a newspaper was castigated.
 We used to get newspapers delivered, they were usually about three days late.
-One of the few papers you could get in that part of the world was the P and J – the Aberdeen Press and Journal.
-Which was famous for one of its headlines – how true this is, I don’t know, but I was told this about the P and J. Apparently when the Titanic sank the headlines in the Aberdeen Press and Journal was “Aberdeen man drowns.” …That was what I was told, I never did follow it up.
+One of the few papers you could get in that part of the world was the Aberdeen Press and Journal (the P&J) which was famous for one of its headlines.
+How true this is I don’t know but I was told that when the Titanic sank the headline in the Aberdeen Press and Journal was ‘Aberdeen man drowns’.
+That was what I was told, I never did follow it up.

 I have a little saying.
-I was telling you earlier on about doing my examinations and I had to do navigation … one of the chaps who wrote a book.
-I’ll mention his name, because he is a very famous man called Donald Bennett (Air Vice Marshall Donald Bennett) who was the leader of the Pathfinders.
-He wrote a book on dead reckoning navigation, which to me was the definitive document.
+I was telling you earlier about doing my examinations and I had to do navigation.
+One of the chaps, a very famous man called Air Vice Marshall Donald Bennett, who was the leader of the Pathfinders, wrote a book on dead reckoning navigation which to me was the definitive document.
 It was written in a language you could understand.
 Every chapter was a different facet to do with navigation.
 There was one there on weather.
 He always started off the chapters with a little anecdote or saying.
 The one about weather I always remember.
 When I used to go to these meetings I used to quote it to myself, this mantra, to get me into the right frame of mind.
-And it was “The wind is like a government department.
-It only starts to work when pressure is applied and when it does it tends to go round in circles.”
-(Laughter).
+And it was ‘The wind is like a government department.
+It only starts to work when pressure is applied and when it does it tends to go round in circles’.
 I’ve never forgotten this, it was fifty years ago.
 I used to quote this to myself two or three times.
-Shall I put it this way, it had a hypnotic calming effect on me … (Laughs) I knew I wouldn’t explode!
+Shall I put it this way, it had a hypnotic calming effect on me and I knew I wouldn’t explode!

-They brought in this legislation and this committee they had, this quango, had no idea what to do with the offshore.
-So I was summoned to the presence of this quango.
-I knew what I was going for, it was “How can we fit you into this pattern?”
-I had a marvellous chat with them, my Number One in actual fact, a lovely chap, he is sadly no longer with us.
-He had quite an administrative brain on him, he was quite a clever chap.
-He did all the watch lists and things like that, the leave lists, etc. he’d got that type of mind.
-I said to him, “We’ve got to come up with three ways of getting round this problem.”
-So bless his heart, he came up with three.
+They brought in this legislation and the quango had no idea what to do with the offshore.
+I was summoned to the presence of the quango.
+I knew what I was going for, it was ‘How can we fit you into this pattern?’.
+I had a marvellous chat with them.
+My Number One, a lovely chap who is sadly no longer with us, had quite an administrative brain on him, he was quite a clever chap.
+He did all the watch lists and things like that, the leave lists, etc. He’d got that type of mind.
+He came up with three ways of getting round the problem.
 Two were outrageous, they really were.
-The third one, I thought, right, that’s it. so I went to this meeting and they said, “I hope you’re in good voice, because you’ll be the only one speaking.”
-I thought, “Oh dear, goodness me.
-That’s going to put the kybosh on it” I had to give them this presentation and eventually they settled, without increasing the staff – because beds were at an absolute premium offshore.
+The third one was the one.
+I was told I would be the one speaking and I thought that would put the kybosh on it.
+I had to give them this presentation and eventually they settled, without increasing the staff because beds were at an absolute premium offshore.
 I couldn’t increase my staff but it had to fit in with new regulations.
 Well, I could increase my staff by one, but it was still three people offshore.
 What we worked out was, you worked eleven days offshore and fifteen days at home.
 It was quite a good system in actual fact and as far as I am aware it carried on after I left, because the system was there from 1987 right up to about fourteen years ago.
 In those days, when we started there was no such thing as satellites and all that sort of nonsense.
 So it had to be done as you were working offshore.

 We came back here to Norwich.
 I’d had a few jars on the aircraft, as one does.
-I said to M., we’ll sit here a time and be last off, milk the last minute.
-And we did and we got to the entrance of the aircraft, the doorway there, and at the bottom of the staircase was this delegation!
+I said to my wife, we’ll sit here a time and be last off, milk the last minute.
+We got to the entrance of the aircraft and at the bottom of the staircase was this delegation.
 There was a ground stewardess with a bunch of flowers.
-There was the Air UK manager with a jeroboam of champagne and two or three others I’d known when I was working up here – the friendships had carried on.
-And as I came down the steps – he presented M. with her bouquet – he said, “Oh by the way, Mr H, we’ve laid on a press conference.”
-I thought, “Goodness me, whatever next!” so, they had this press conference, photos and all that sort of nonsense and it all got in the paper.
+There was the Air UK manager with a jeroboam of champagne, and two or three others I’d known when I was working up here.
+The friendships had carried on.
+As we came down the steps my wife was presented with her bouquet.
+The manager said they had laid on a press conference.
+Whatever next!
+They had this press conference, photos and all that sort of nonsense, and it all got in the paper.

-I always used to go for a haircut when I came home.
-I don’t like looking scruffy.

-I’d gone out for a haircut two or three days after we got home, the phone rang.
-“BBC here” [posh BBC voice] as they do.
-“Mr H.?”
-“No, he’s out.
-May I take a message?”
-He said, “We’d like to do an interview with him, about his life and times.”
-Very similar to what you’re doing now, in actual fact. “… about his work offshore.
-Do you think he’d mind?
-“Mind?!” she said, “Loves talking about himself!”
-I went down to the old Surrey Street place where they were in those days, not the Forum where they are now. and I went down there and had this interview.
+I always used to go for a haircut when I came home, I don’t like looking scruffy, and I’d gone out for a haircut two or three days after we got home.
+The phone rang and a posh voice said, ‘BBC here’, as they do.
+My wife asked if she could take a message.
+They wanted to know if I would mind doing an interview about my life and times, about work offshore – very similar to what you’re doing now, in actual fact.
+My wife said ‘Mind?
+He loves talking about himself’.
+I went down to the old Surrey Street place where they were in those days, not the Forum where they are now, and had this interview.
 It was quite interesting actually.
-Quite interesting . it was a little bit different from the press conference.
-The press conference I found a little bit pushy, but the interview was very very good indeed.
-It was one of these phone-in programmes and I did this interview, about half an hour, about how we’d set up the operation and one thing and another.
-Trials and tribulations.
-Nobody phoned in.
-After we finished I was talking to the interviewer and said, “I thought I a bit strange nobody phoned in.”
-He said, “No, it’s not strange, you were possibly so articulate and so informative that nobody had a question to ask you.”
+Quite interesting .
+It was a little bit different from the press conference, which I found a little bit pushy.
+The interview was very, very good indeed.
+It was one of these phone-in programmes.
+I did this interview, about half an hour, about how we’d set up the operation and one thing and another.
+Trials and tribulations, nobody phoned in!
+After we finished I was talking to the interviewer and said I thought it a bit strange nobody phoned in.
+He said it wasn’t strange but possible I was so articulate and so informative that nobody had a question to ask.
 Whether he was bullshitting me or not, I don’t know, but I accepted it with good grace.

-Retirement and the Airforce Museum
+Retirement and the Air Force Museum

-We went up to Blickling, oh ten years ago now. and we walked into the main car-park.
-They’ve got a barn there.
-And we walked in there and there was this RAF exhibition on the interface between the RAF and Oulton – Blickling Hall and the Buckinghamshire Arms.
-I got interested and got talking and the lady who was there, a lady called Beryl, said would I be interested in joining her team of volunteers.
-So I thought I’d give it a whirl and I did.
+We went up to Blickling, oh ten years ago now.
+We walked into the main car park where they have a barn.
+In the barn was this RAF exhibition on the interface between the RAF and Oulton, Blickling Hall and the Buckinghamshire Arms.
+I got interested and got talking.
+The lady who was there said would I be interested in joining her team of volunteers.
+So I thought I’d give it a whirl.
 This year I got my ten year badge.
 It’s wonderful, it really is.
-It’s this exhibition of all these photographs and bits and pieces of things and it’s nice to keep it going because the number of people you get in who had relations who had served at Oulton and things, it’s very good.
-I was telling you about the 214 squadron sign.
-But my wife helps me now, because I had ticker trouble about four years ago and finished up in hospital – not for long, only about 24 hours – my wife comes with me now just to keep an eye on me basically.
+It’s this exhibition of all these photographs and bits and pieces of things.
+It’s nice to keep it going because the number of people you get in who had relations who had served at Oulton and things, it’s very good.
+My wife helps me now, because I had ticker trouble about four years ago and finished up in hospital for 24 hours.
+My wife comes with me now just to keep an eye on me basically.
 But otherwise, I’m as fit as a butcher’s dog.
 And that as they say, is that!

 © 2020 WISEArchive.
 All Rights Reserved.